Have you ever looked at a really successful brand or person – a celebrity, say, or a big company – and wondered, “How on earth do they do it?”

 Think back to the first ads for the iPad, after its buzzy launch in 2010 and how simple their content marketing was.

 Remember those images of people relaxing in the living room with the strange new gadget?
 They looked happy and comfortable.

 They weren’t talking about display dimensions or processing power.
 They were just enjoying their iPads.

 Those ads, as with all of Apple’s marketing, hit their consumers where they really live – not in the pocketbook (we’ve already seen that’s not true at all!) but in their hearts.

-Emotional connections are the key to success in marketing.
+Emotional connections are the key to successful marketing strategies.
 It’s what makes certain stories, videos, and memes go viral.

 Dr. Jonah Berger’s famous study showed that content that evokes high arousal emotions is more likely to go viral than content that provokes no emotional response.
 Examples of high arousal emotions are happiness, awe, amusement and anxiety.

 Moreover, positive content is more likely to go viral than negative content.
 Positive emotions simply trigger a stronger reaction in users’ brains than negative ones.
 These are simple marketing strategies.

 In his book, Descartes’ Error, author Antonio Damasio, a professor of neuroscience at the University of Southern California, states that our emotions play a crucial part in our decision-making processes, especially when we’re buying something.
 Marketing strategies must start with emotion.